jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 - If user logic specifies that the number of replicas should change, scaling should occur and the number of pods should be adjusted.
 - \>= 70% Unit test coverage.
-- Can be deployed with Kubernetes YAML.
+- Can be deployed with K8s YAML.
-- Kubernetes Custom Resource specifiying the Custom Pod Autoscaler to allow for simpler and easier deployment/configuration.
+- K8s Custom Resource specifiying the Custom Pod Autoscaler to allow for simpler and easier deployment/configuration.
-- Syntax validation for Custom Pod Autoscaler Kubernetes YAML.
+- Syntax validation for Custom Pod Autoscaler K8s YAML.
-- Deploying the Kubernetes Custom Resource should provision all required Kubernetes resources for the autoscaler.
+- Deploying the K8s Custom Resource should provision all required K8s resources for the autoscaler.
-- Can deliver configuration options through Kubernetes YAML.
+- Can deliver configuration options through K8s YAML.
 - Can deliver configuration options through a supplied configuration file baked into the autoscaler image.
 - Configuration options.